General Regulations

 Each participating country other than the Host Country is invited to submit up to six proposed problems, with solutions, to be received by the Problem Selection Committee no later than the date specified in the Annual Regulations.

 The proposals should, as far as possible, cover various fields of pre-university mathematics and be of varying degrees of difficulty.
 They should be new and may not have been suggested for or used in any other mathematics competition.
 The proposals and solutions must be written in English or Spanish.
+Proven disregard for these rules or malicious intent to propose known problems will result in a 3-year ban for the country from submitting problems.

 The Problem Selection Committee selects the contest problems on the basis of the submitted proposals.
 The selected problems are presented to the Jury for translation before each paper.
 The Problem Selection Committee selects an alternative to each problem in case that problem proves to be already known when presented to the Jury.
+The Jury collaborates with the Problem Selection Committee to determine the final problems for the competition.

 Contest Regulations